-I know that, as parents, we will do anything to protect our children, to save them from pain.
+I know that parents will do anything to protect their children, to save them from pain.
 But in trying to help, are we really hindering?
-No one wants to have the tough conversations.
-Death is the most painful loss we will know, so it is understandable to want to protect our children from this kind of suffering, particularly at an early age.
-But in the long run, wouldn’t it be better just to be honest?
+No one wants to have those tough conversations.
+Death is the most painful loss we will know, so it is understandable to want to

 Psychologists seem to think so.
 Whether it’s the death of a pet, a family member, or a friend, the prevailing belief among psychologists is that you should tell your child the truth, and sooner rather than later.
 The timing can help a child understand the tears and sadness that they will witness around the death.
 Honesty is important, as are the words you choose.
 Ambiguity is not helpful, as children have very active and vivid imaginations.
 So, to say Grandma is, “sleeping,” can leave the child expecting the dead to wake up.
 It can also make them fearful about going to sleep.
 Research has shown that children who understand that death is a part of life and is normal, inevitable, and final are likely to be better prepared for it, and better able to make sense of death when it happens.

 There are many resources to help you help your child.
 On the Psychology Today website, there is an article called “The Do’s and Don’ts of Talking with a Child About Death”.
-Or look for personal accounts, like this story of a father and his 3-year-old son in the days and months after his wife’s death.
 The Virtual Hospice site is a wonderful resource, as well.
 And books written for children are available, to help make sense of loss.

 One of my favourite TV sources comes from beloved children’s entertainer, Fred Rogers.
 In an episode called “Death of a Goldfish,” Mr. Rogers finds his goldfish dead and decides to bury it.
 He talks about death in a very simple way.
 It reminds him, he says, of when he was a child and his dog Mitzi died.
 He explains his experience honestly, telling his audience that sadness doesn’t last forever.